cdifan/icdia/README.md

-This repository contains all HTML and most image source files for the <a href="http://icdia.co.uk">icdia</a> website; PDF and other downloadable files are not contained in this repository for size reasons.
+This repository contains all HTML and image source files for the <a href="http://icdia.co.uk">icdia</a> website; resource and downloadable files are not contained in this repository for size reasons.

 This repository can also be browsed directly on <a href="https://cdifan.github.io/icdia">cdifan.github.io/icdia</a> but in that case all of the internal PDF and download links will be non-functional.